openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 **Error codes**

-For details about error codes, see [File Management Error Codes](../errorcodes/errorcode-filemanagement.md).
+For details about the error codes, see [File Management Error Codes](../errorcodes/errorcode-filemanagement.md).

 **Example**